HadiqaGohar/AIDD-30-Days-Challenge/Task-Day-2/README.md

 **Q2: How would Specification-Driven Development prevent those problems?**
 **A2:** Specification-Driven Development sets clear requirements and structure before coding.
 It ensures the system is well-planned, maintainable, and scalable, reducing bugs and architectural issues.

+---

+**Q1: How does architecture-first thinking change the role of a developer in AIDD?**
+**A1:** Developers shift from typing code line by line to **planning, designing, and guiding AI**.
+Their main job becomes thinking strategically, reviewing outputs, and ensuring the system works at scale.

+**Q2: Why must developers think in layers and systems instead of raw code?**
+**A2:** Thinking in layers and systems ensures the software is **organized, scalable, and maintainable**.
+Focusing only on raw code leads to messy, hard-to-extend projects.

+---